A Vision Serpent decorates the corner of the new Throne Room

-Photo: Palace of Labna detail
+Photo: Palace of Labna detail of vision serpent in corner frieze

 Serpent jaws enclosing a human head are known collectively as a Vision Serpent, an important actor in the vision quest bloodletting ritual performed by the new ruler before being publically enthroned.